 And then there’s humor, something that Ken rates as an important part of a Kyoto walking experience with him.

-“My dream is that my customers are laughing and having fun for the entire 3-hour walk.
+“My dream is that my guests are laughing and having fun for the entire 3-hour walk.
 I guess that makes me a walking stand-up comedian as well, although the comedian part is perhaps still a work-in-progress.”
 He adds with a wry smile:“That said, getting people to laugh for 3 hours is really hard work.”

 When we talk about the specifics of his tours, Ken speaks only briefly of the various places along the way.
 He focuses more on those small unexpected sites that have a hidden story.

 He wants to introduce not just places and history, but also the Japanese people and how Japan’s culture and religion have shaped the Japanese way of thought.